pFarb/awesome-crypto-papers/README.md

 That seems somewhat out of scope, isn't it?
 But these are books only fully available online for free.
 Read them as a sequence of papers if you will.

 * [A Graduate Course in Applied Cryptography](https://crypto.stanford.edu/~dabo/cryptobook/) - by Dan Boneh and Victor Shoup.
 A well-balanced introductory course into cryptography, a bit of cryptoanalysis and cryptography-related security.
+* [Analysis and design of cryptographic hash functions, MAC algorithms and block ciphers](https://www.esat.kuleuven.be/cosic/publications/thesis-16.pdf) - broad overview of design and cryptoanalysis of various ciphers and hash functions, by Bart Van Rompay.
 * [CrypTool book](https://www.cryptool.org/en/ctp-documentation/ctbook) - predominantly mathematically oriented information on learning, using and experimenting cryptographic procedures.
 * [Handbook of Applied Cryptography](http://cacr.uwaterloo.ca/hac/) - by Alfred J. Menezes, Paul C. van Oorschot and Scott A. Vanstone.
 Good classical introduction into cryptography and ciphers.
 * [The joy of Cryptography](http://web.engr.oregonstate.edu/~rosulekm/crypto/) - by Mike Rosulek.
 A lot of basic stuff covered really well.
 No ECC.